JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 ## Arrays with arbitrary indices

-If you have an input image and perform some kind of spatial transformation on it, how do pixels/voxels in the transformed image match up to pixels in the input?
+If you have an input image and perform some kind of spatial transformation on it, how do pixels (or voxels) in the transformed image match up to pixels in the input?
 Through Julia's support for arrays with indices that start at values other than 1, it is possible to allow array indices to represent *absolute* position in space, making